The first thing to keep in mind, that this is all for fun.

 Songs need to be 25 years old and was released as a publicly availble "single" (in either 45 or 78 format). *CD or digital only singles will not be considered*.

 Preference is given to songs that charted in the North America or the UK,

 or in Canada on CHUM/RPM charts.

-A few songs (examples:My Hawaii - Rascals, Fancy Colours - Chicago) charted on some local charts while never being OFFICIALY RELEASED as a single.
-A existing published chart would be the only support for this song being considered for the CTT.
+A few songs recieved heavy airplay and charted on some local charts while never being OFFICIALY RELEASED as a single.
+These songs will not be charted, nor will promo only releases.

 Bubbling Under & Hitbounds will be uncharted songs below the Top 30 who have not been on the Top 30, or who's weeks on the chart were 5 or less and have been off the charts for 5 or more weeks.
 The number of songs listed will be from 3 to 19, but only positions 32-40 may be numbered, but the order may have no relationship to its "position on the chart!!!!".

 A artist can have a song in the Top 30 and a song that is listed hitbound or bubbling under, and a artist can have any number of songs that are listed as Hitbound or Bubbling Under.
 But when one makes the Top 30, only one other can be listed has hitbound/bubbling under. (updated 3/11)